aditya-datahub/A_B-testing-/README.md

-# Facebook vs AdWords — A/B Testing Analysis
+# Media Spend ROI Analysis — Facebook vs Google Ads

-A data-driven analysis of two advertising campaigns (Facebook & AdWords) to determine which platform delivers better ROI in terms of clicks, conversions, and cost-effectiveness.
+A data-driven analysis of two advertising campaigns (Facebook & Google Ads) to determine which platform delivers better ROI in terms of clicks, conversions, and cost-effectiveness.

+> **Note:** The dataset uses the legacy name "AdWords" (Google rebranded AdWords to Google Ads in 2018).
+The analysis and findings apply directly to Google Ads.

 ---

 ## Business Problem

-A marketing agency needs to decide where to allocate its advertising budget — **Facebook Ads** or **Google AdWords**.
+A marketing agency needs to decide where to allocate its advertising budget — **Facebook Ads** or **Google Ads**.
 Using 365 days of campaign data from 2019, this project identifies the more effective platform through statistical analysis and machine learning.

 > **Research Question:** Which ad platform is more effective in terms of conversions, clicks, and overall cost-effectiveness?